lupolonen/pathway/README.md

 objects.
 When a list is provided, the agent will generate a separate plan for each student in the order they appear in the file.

 The autonomous agent can also enrich the plan with web search snippets.
-Create a `.env` file containing your Google API credentials:
+Copy `.env.example` to `.env` and add your Google API credentials:

 ```bash
 GOOGLE_API_KEY=your-key